Best Of Adelaide | Things To Do

 Why Adelaide? | It’s A City For Everyone!

 Adelaide is loved for all different reasons.
-Visitors flock here for its booming food and festival scene; thriving arts facilities, Australian premier wines showcased from South Australia’s best architecturally-designed cellar doors.
+Visitors flock here for its booming food and festival scene plus thriving arts facilities.
+The region is well-renowned for its Australian premier wines, showcased from South Australia’s best architecturally-designed cellar doors.

 Health Conscious Travellers | We’ve Got You Covered!

 In 2018, Adelaide was named as one of the world’s top healthiest cities.
 89 cities were judged on 10 criteria including work-life balance, air and water quality, annual sunshine hours, life expectancy and annual holidays.
 Adelaide ranked No 8 with an overall score of 6.31.
-There are several fitness trails and running loops for walkers, cyclists and runners all over the city’s parklands.
+Booking.com and TripAdvisor Adelaide offers a selection of city hotels to suit every budget.

 Today’s travellers have become more health conscious.
 Forward thinking hotels are meeting these needs by offering wellness holiday packages ranging from fitness, mediation and holistic health retreats.